neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 As we saw in the introductory example there is a query mechanism available that provides easy fetching of objects through the persistence framework.
 You ask for instances of a specific class that match certain filters and get back an array of those reconstituted objects.
-Here is a diagram of the internal process when using the FLOW3 default backend:
+Here is a diagram of the internal process when using the suggested process:

 .. figure:: /Images/TheDefinitiveGuide/PartIII/Persistence_QueryProcess.png
 	:align: center